codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 RedirectException
 -----------------

+.. note:: Since v4.4.0, the namespace of ``RedirectException`` has been changed.
+    Previously it was ``CodeIgniter\Router\Exceptions\RedirectException``.
+The
+    previous class is deprecated.

 This exception is a special case allowing for overriding of all other response routing and forcing a redirect to a specific route or URL: